zowe/community/Technical-Steering-Committee/guidelines/breaking-changes.md

     - Fixing styling defects causing issues with legibility or display.
     - Updating or expanding documentation.

+## Extension Compatibility

+Zowe components can be extended by plug-ins, API service, or extensions.
+These extensions can use code from Zowe to be built (for example client libraries to access some API).
+Both forward and backward compatibility is expected.
+Older versions of client libraries are expected to compatible with higher versions of Zowe and, as well, newer versions of client libraries are expected to work with old versions of Zowe (except for the functionality that has been added to the Zowe in newer versions).

+Changes to this backward and forward compatibility needs to be treated as a breaking change.

+When different versions of Zowe and client libraries are expected, the client library should detect if it connects to a compatible server to prevent runtime failures that are difficult to diagnose.

 ## Deprecations

 Zowe uses three Deprecation levels.
 For all deprecated APIs, the API documentation must state the deprecation status.